MySQL

 Valid values:

-• true: Skips the backfill process.
+• true: Skips backfill during the snapshot reading phase.

 Important